smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 }
 {% endhighlight %}

-This can partially contain the sprawling dependencies.
-There will be many factories and often factories will need to call factories.
+Factories can partially contain the sprawling dependencies.
+The more dependencies you have the more factories you will need.
+Factories will need to call other factories to create nested dependencies.
 This can get complicated when many dependencies are needed.
-The extra classes and glue code is tedious to maintain.
+The extra classes and glue code are tedious to maintain.

-Prior to using ``IFoo`` we still need to create one using the factory:
+Prior to using ``IFoo`` we need to create one using the factory:

 {% highlight csharp linenos %}
 public class Program {